cjreplogle/BGT-J/help.md

 Recommended Settings: 0.6mm nozzle -> 1.5-2mm pore size, 0.4mm nozzle -> 1.0->1.5mm pore size

 ### Path Linkage
 * For cylindrical rectilinear patterns, generates a segment at each end of the 2D curve to close the circular structure.
+[KNOWN ISSUE: For scaffolds generated with an odd number of pores, the program infills the final linkage in the wrong direction leading to the printer moving the extruder back into the ink.
+I haven't programmed a fix to this yet.
+(Use modulae to determine if number of pores across is odd or even, then generate path linkers accordingly {opposite y value})]

 ### Pore Depth
 * This is particular to the outer layer of the concentric cylinder infill.
 It just determines how far inwards the outer pattern's inner grid will go.